aluna4/CSC190/README.md

 ### Testing
 When utilizing the selenium based testing, you can put your endpoints within the `uEP.csv` file under the path `$PROJECT_ROOT/CSC190/PhoenixFirewall/tests`.
 The endpoint format should be `$ENDPOINT_NAME/` with the first line being `endpoints`.

-The selenium based testing is based on python's `unittest` library.
+The selenium and ansible testing is based on python's `unittest` library.
 To add more test cases, it is recommended to read on their documentation to add onto the existing code-base.

 ### .ENV File
 The `PAN_URL` variable takes both an ip address as well as a FQDN.